Nutella, sugar and Alzheimer’s: A chilling truth

 How can the risks associated with excessive sugar consumption be reduced?

 Faced with the growing risks associated with excessive sugar consumption, it is crucial to adopt healthier eating and lifestyle habits.
-Here are a few practical tips:
+Let’s try to follow some practical advice.

-1. Reduce processed products: Limit your consumption of ultra-processed foods such as Nutella, chocolate bars and soft drinks.
+1. Reduce processed foods: Limit your consumption of ultra-processed foods such as Nutella, chocolate bars or soft drinks.
 Replace them with healthier alternatives, such as fruit purées with no added sugar or nut-based snacks.

 3. Adopt a balanced diet: Choose a diet rich in vegetables, low-glycaemic-index fruit, pulses and wholegrain cereals.
 These foods provide fibre that stabilises blood sugar levels, thereby reducing blood sugar spikes.

-4. Plan low-sugar meals: Replace sugary desserts with fresh fruit or protein-rich yoghurts.
+4. Plan low-sugar meals: Replace sweet desserts with fresh fruit or protein-rich yoghurt.
 Prepare snacks based on crunchy vegetables and hummus, or unsweetened dried fruit.

-6. Respect nutritional recommendations: The World Health Organisation (WHO) recommends limiting the consumption of added sugar to less than 25 grams per day for an adult.
+2. Respect nutritional recommendations: The World Health Organisation (WHO) recommends limiting the consumption of added sugar to less than 25 grams/day for an adult.
 Try to follow this guideline by monitoring your daily sugar intake and choosing less sweet alternatives.

-7. Increase your intake of antioxidants: Natural antioxidants, such as those found in red fruit, green vegetables or green tea, help to neutralise free radicals and protect the brain.
+3. Increase your intake of natural antioxidants or supplements: Natural antioxidants, such as those found in red fruit, green vegetables or green tea, help to neutralise free radicals and protect the brain.
 You can also consider taking food supplements after consulting a health professional.

-The association between excessive sugar consumption and cognitive decline is now supported by solid scientific evidence.
+There is solid scientific evidence to support the association between excessive sugar consumption and cognitive decline.
 Although Nutella may seem harmless, its high sugar content makes it a potential contributor to the increased risk of neurodegenerative diseases such as Alzheimer’s.
-By moderating our sugar intake, particularly in processed foods, we can significantly reduce our risk and promote better long-term brain health.
+A 10% increase in the proportion of ultra-processed foods in the diet is associated with a more than 10% increase in the risk of cancer overall and breast cancer.
+By moderating our consumption of sugar, particularly in processed and ultra-processed foods, we can considerably reduce our risks and promote better long-term brain health.

 Sources